AllenInstitute/openscope_databook/docs/intro.md

 (Usage)=
 ## How Can I Use It?
-There are four ways to run this code.
-With **Binder**, with **Thebe**, **Dandihub**, or **Locally**.
-All external platforms are launchable from the top-right of any notebook with the `Launch` rocket button in the top-right of the Databook.
+There are three ways to run this code: **Locally**, with **Binder**, or with **Dandihub**.
+Binder is launchable directly from any notebook page using the `Launch` rocket button in the top-right of the Databook.
 ![buttons](../data/images/buttons.png)

-### Binder
-Binder will automatically setup the environment with [repo2docker](https://github.com/jupyterhub/repo2docker) and then execute the code in an instance of [JupyterHub](https://jupyter.org/hub) where the kernel is run.
-JupyterHub offers a lot of utilities for interacting with Jupyter notebooks and the environment.
-A given notebook can be launched in Binder by hovering over the `Launch` button in the top-right and selecting `Binder`.
-Occasionally, Binder will have to rebuild the environment before starting JupyterLab, which can take many minutes.

-### Dandihub
-[Dandihub](https://hub.dandiarchive.org/) is an instance of JupyterHub hosted by the [DANDI Archive](https://dandiarchive.org).
-It can be used by hovering over the `Launch` button in the top-right of a notebook and selecting `JupyterHub`.
-In order to run notebooks on Dandihub, you must sign in with your GitHub account, select the server size, select the `OpenScope` option from the `Image` dropdown menu, and navigate to the `openscope_databook/docs` directory which contains the OpenScope notebooks.

 ### Locally
 You can download an individual notebook by pressing the `Download` button in the top-right and selecting `.ipynb`.
 Alternatively, you can clone the repo to your machine and access the files there.
-The repo can be found by hovering over the the `GitHub` button in the top-right and selecting `repository`.
+The repo can be found by hovering over the `GitHub` button in the top-right and selecting `repository`.

 #### Locally (Preferred: uv)
 Use Python 3.10.
 Then install and sync with: